 What is Chemistry Education Research?

 Chemistry Education Research (CER) combines the chemistry discipline’s perspectives and priorities with the theoretical frameworks and research methodologies from human learning and cognition (Lohmann & Froyd, 2011).
-CER is grounded in theory, investigated through methodologies exhibiting strong experimental design and produce verifiable and generalizable results.
-Our lab specifically address instructor belief and practice, the factors that affect learning, and the methods for evaluating that learning.
+CER is grounded in theory, investigated through methodologies exhibiting strong experimental design, and produce verifiable and generalizable results.
+Our lab address instructor belief and practice and the implementation & assessment of evidence-based practices.
+Our research projects focus one adaptive GTA training and wellness, accessible and inclusive teaching practices, and innovative faculty development,

 Research Areas